 The infection Prevention & Control Team Provide effective communication, dissemination and implementation of the Trust decontamination policy.
 Provide support to programmes in areas relating to decontamination.
 Undertake an audit programme that includes decontamination, reporting to the Ward/ Team Manager, Nurse/Clinical Manager and Matron.
 To include findings in the IPPC.
-Provide training on decontamination to Trust staff The Health and Social care Act 2008 Code of Practice on the prevention and control of infections and related guidance Department of Health (2013) Decontamination Health Technical Memorandum 01-05: Decontamination in primary care dental practices Head of Estates Bench top sterilizers in Male Forensics which are provided by the means of a SLA by South Birmingham community Healthcare Trust to provide dental services to Forensic patients.
+Provide training on decontamination of shared patient equipment end environment to Trust staff The Health and Social care Act 2008 Code of Practice on the prevention and control of infections and related guidance Department of Health (2013) Decontamination Health Technical Memorandum 01-05: Decontamination in primary care dental practices Head of Estates Bench top sterilizers in Male Forensics which are provided by the means of a SLA by South Birmingham community Healthcare Trust to provide dental services to Forensic patients.
 Monitoring EBME contract.
 The Health and Social care Act 2008 Code of Practice on the prevention and control of infections and related guidance Department of Health (2013) Decontamination Health Technical Memorandum 01-05: Decontamination in primary care dental practices Matrons To monitor the cleaning logs in the dental suite, completed by dental nurses on a monthly basis to ensure the controls as specified in HTM 01-05 Decontamination in primary care dental practices are in place.
 To conduct quarterly audits with the Infection control Nurse in conjunction with the dental nurse.
-To monitor ward cleanliness and to take action to ensure specifications are met.
-To represent service areas at IPPC (as identified) and report on decontamination The Health and Social care Act 2008 Code of Practice on the prevention and control of infections and related guidance Department of Health (2013) Decontamination Health Technical Memorandum 01-05: Decontamination in primary care dental practices Team / Ward Manager assurance and activity.
-Disseminate the policy to staff.
+The Health and Social care Act 2008 Code of Practice on the prevention and control of infections and related guidance Department of Health (2013) Decontamination Health Technical Memorandum 01-05: Decontamination in primary care dental practices action to ensure specifications are met.
+To represent service areas at IPPC (as identified) and report on decontamination assurance and activity.
+Team / Ward Manager Disseminate the policy to staff.
 Carry out a documented risk assessment on all medical devices and identifying appropriate levels of decontamination.
 Ensure that the decontamination guidelines for each medical device are available and accessible at ward /department level.
 The Health and Social care Act 2008 Code of Practice on the prevention and control of infectious and related guidance